speedment/speedment-doc/pages/join.md

         Tuples::of
      )
 ```
-Because we are using pure streams, we can apply *any* stream operation including mapping and flat mapping.
+Since Speedment leverages the standard Stream API, you can apply *any* `Stream? operation including mapping and flat mapping.

 It should be noted that the stream join feature will not be able to optimize away object creation under most conditions.
 Instead, an exhaustive cartesian produce will be produced by the Join object upon stream invocation.